softbar/RpcTools/README.md

 Unneeded add-on modules can be safely deleted, but are reinstalled during an update

-When using a Fritzbox add-on modules, it suffices to specify when creating the host or the IP.
+When using a Fritzbox add-on module, it suffices to specify when creating the host or the IP.
 As an example, http://fritz.box or 192.168.178.1